Developing a Network Device Support Package (NDSP)

 main()

-Run it as before, while the controller is running.
-You should see the message appearing on the controller’s terminal:
+Run it as before, making sure the controller is running first.
+You should see the message appear in the controller’s terminal:

 $ ./aqctl_hello.py